MeetUp this Summer – Books of Jewish Interest (BJI) takes place Wednesdays at 4 PM

 at the Bethlehem Public Library

-ail Robinson, the convener, invites all to join BJI.
+Gail Robinson, the convener, invites all to join BJI.
 Participants are expected to read the book listed for the date.
-We need one more discussion leader for Tough Jews.
-The leader will present an informative summary of the book’s story or thesis and provided questions to stimulate the discussion.
 Building on last year’s success in hosting John Clayton, Michele Brafman and Michel Adler, we have approached this year’s authors to discuss their books this summer.
 Three of our authors will participate via phone, and New York Times best selling author and nephew of Judy Felsen and Jack Karp will be presenting in person.
-Please don’t be shy, and volunteer.
-Gail will walk you through the whole process.
-It’s actually exhilarating.

 Books selected for this season are:

 July 11 at 2 PM-- All Other Nights, Dara Horn.
 The complex world of Judah Benjamin, Secretary of State in the Confederacy and other Jewish Americans during the Civil War is chronicled in Dara Horn's vibrant and compelling third novel, "All Other Nights," which examines the tenuous relationships of American Jewish spies -- between each other, to their religion and to their country -- during the Civil War.
 Dara will present her thriller via phone.
 Jacki Katzman will be leading the discussion.